 The ferry from San Jorge to Ometepe cost us $1.50 USD per person and lasted about an hour.

-We were ushered to the heart of Ometepe: Moyogalpa.
+We were then ushered to the heart of Ometepe: Moyogalpa.

 The moment our feet hit the island, ATV rentals awaited nearby.